nens/threedi-docs/source/e_1d_tutorial.rst

 .. csv-table:: Visualization
     :header: "Setting", "Value for this tutorial", "Comments"

-    "Zoom_category", "N/A", "Determines the visibility in the 3Di live site; already filled in" "Sewerage", "Yes", "Already filled in"
+    "Zoom_category", "N/A", "Determines the visibility in 3Di Live; already filled in" "Sewerage", "Yes", "Already filled in"
     "External", "No", "Already filled in"